-Trump set to meet with officials on Afghanistan, amid concerns over withdrawal plans
+Trump huddles with team amid Afghanistan concerns: ‘Negotiations are proceeding’

-President Trump is set to meet Friday with top security officials on the way forward in Afghanistan, possibly moving toward a phased withdrawal – something critics warn could lead to the Taliban taking hold of the country once again.
+President Trump on Friday met with his top security officials on the way forward in Afghanistan -- possibly moving toward a phased withdrawal, something critics warn could lead to the Taliban taking hold of the country once again.

+“Discussions centered around our ongoing negotiations and eventual peace and reconciliation agreement with the Taliban and the government of Afghanistan,” White House deputy press secretary Hogan Gidley said in a Friday evening statement.
+“The meeting went very well, and negotiations are proceeding.”

-Special Envoy Zalmay Khalilzad is back in the U.S. from his negotiations with the Taliban in Qatar, talks he has described as “productive.”
+Special Envoy Zalmay Khalilzad is back in the U.S. from his negotiations with the Taliban.
 The two sides have been discussing an agreement in which the U.S. withdraws from Afghanistan, in return for the Taliban promising to ensure that Afghanistan does not become a haven for terrorists and Al Qaeda.

 US PREPARING TO WITHDRAW THOUSANDS OF TROOPS FROM AFGHANISTAN AS PART OF PROPOSED TALIBAN DEAL